catalyst-cloud/catalystcloud-docs/source/kubernetes/auto-scaling.rst

 cause the deployment to create a new ``cluster-autoscaler pod`` and once it is ``RUNNING`` it will remove the original one .

-For more detailed information about the Cluster Autoscaler please take a look at the `FAQ`_ .
+For more detailed information about the Cluster-Autoscaler please take a look at the `FAQ`_ .

 .. _`FAQ`: https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md